lunarpulse/RoboND-Kinematics-Project/ProgrammingReport.md

 The distance from j5 to end effector (gripper) is the tsum of d7 and d6. the end effector was assumed to point x axis by applying orthonormal vectors with *eef_adjustment* to the homogeneous transformation formed with yaw, pitch, roll values substituted from the trajectory values from the *joint_trajectory_list*.

 Inverse kinematics was solved with two similar trigometry calculations for the triangles invloving the joint 3, 4, 5 by using the wrist centre which is located on joint 5.
 Theta 1, angle for joint 1 was found by solving atan2 function with y component of wrist centre and x of wrist centre, which was simply projected from the 3d point w_c.
+#### Inverse Position Kinematics
+![Triangles][Triangles]

 Theta 2, and Theta 3 was solved by using the example from **Term 3.
 2. 19 Inverse Kinematics Example**.
+Theta 2 are part of the right angle with betta and eta.
+Betta and eta can be found reversing cosine law of the triangle with joint 3, 5, 2 and tangent of x and y coordinate of joint 5, respectivly.
+Theta 3 is the angle from the Z axis of joint 3 to the Z axis of joint2, which is the part of 180 degree combined with gamma and delta. two angles gamma and delta can be found by the cosine law of the triangle with joint 3, 5, 2 and the asine of a3 and distance from joint 3 to 5, respectively.

+#### Inverse Orientation Kinematics
 The rest of theta 4,5,6 can be found from inverse orientation kinematics using known theta 1, 2, 3.
 These Euler angles can be found from the rotation matrix from joint 3 to 6.

 ![](https://d17h27t6h515a5.cloudfront.net/topher/2017/May/591e52f0_image-5/image-5.png)